 When defining a new node, we could already allocate a table but it is rather easy to do that at the lua end e.g. using a metatable index method.
 That way it is under macro package control.
 When deleting a node, we could keep the slot (e.g. setting it to false) but it could make memory consumption raise unneeded when we have temporary large node lists and after that only small lists.
-Both are not done.

-So in the end this is what happens now: when a node is copied, and it has a table as property, the new node will share that table.
-If the second argument of set_properties_mode is true then a metatable approach is chosen: the copy gets its own table with the original table as metatable.
-If you use the generic font loader the mode is enabled that way.
+Both are not done because in the end this is what happens now: when a node is copied, and it has a table as property, the new node will share that table.
+The copy gets its own table with the original table as metatable.